 - total number of company shares on the last day of the income year.

 (your voting interests ÷ total voting interests) × (company's total income − dividends) = attributed income

-For Working for Families Tax Credits, you also have to include the voting interests of dependent children in the company.
+For Working for Families Tax Credits and student loans, you also have to include the voting interests of dependent children in the company.